Engineering performance, made visible

 Your code stays yours

-We can never modify your code, PRs, or repository settings.
+We request minimal OAuth scopes.
+Cannot modify code, merge PRs, or change repository settings.

 Your Data, Your Control